Crafting a campaign that builds donor confidence

 When they embarked on a significant fundraising effort for their new home, the campaign called on staff, board members, and volunteers to represent the effort in whatever way they could best reach potential donors: meetings, presentations, and one-on-one conversations.
 To succeed, everyone needed tools that built and reinforced trust, telling the same story in the same way, across any form of media that was called for; digital presentations, printed materials, and written communications.

 Ravenwood Design Group joined a collaborative team that included Kinship’s fundraising consultant, development director, communications associate, and executive leadership.
-RDG led the visual design, shaping a system that made the campaign’s organization and preparedness visible.
-The end result was campaign materials that made the message easy to deliver and hard to doubt.
+I led the visual design, shaping a system that made the campaign’s organization and preparedness visible.
+The end result was campaign materials that made the message easy to deliver, in a way that is representative of the level of care Kinship brings to everything they do.

 A short-term sub-brand with long-term alignment